 If you have coverage for part of the year, the fee is 1/12 of the annual amount for each month you (or your tax dependents) don't have coverage.
 If you're uncovered only 1 or 2 months, you don't have to pay the fee at all.
 Learn about the "short gap" exemption.

-Use this IRS tool to estimate your individual responsibility payment.
+For plans 2018 and earlier, you can use this IRS tool to estimate your individual responsibility payment.

 The IRS will hold back the amount of the fee from any future tax refunds.
 There are no liens, levies, or criminal penalties for failing to pay the fee.